May 23

 We get it – scheduling a trial can be hard.

-Although I don’t personally believe everyone “wants their day in court” (I think you just want solutions and have been told that going to court is the way that happens), there is no doubt the courts are busy.
-Sometimes this is just because it’s hard to find times that work for multiple parties, lawyers and judges.
+Although I don’t personally believe everyone “wants their day in court” (I think you just want solutions and have been told that going to court is the way that happens), there is no doubt the family law courts are busy.

 But sometimes, it's hard to get a trial date because someone doesn’t want to go to court.